Translation style guide

-This translation style guide contains some of the most important guidelines, instructions, and tips for translators, helping us localize the website.
+This translation style guide contains essential guidelines, instructions, and tips for translators, helping us localize the website.

-This document serves as a general guide and is not specific to any one language.
+This document serves as a general guide and is not specific to any language.

 Capturing the essence of the message